The Coronavirus Is Delaying Elections Worldwide

 Correction, May 25, 2020: A constitutional referendum in Chile has been rescheduled for Oct.
 25 due to the coronavirus pandemic.
 A previous version of this article misstated the status of the postponed vote.

-Jacob Wallace is an intern at Foreign Policy.
+Jacob Wallace is a former intern at Foreign Policy.
 Twitter: @_jacobwallace